ataraxao/drex/Cooperative_Wealth_Agreement.md

 ## 5. Use and Possession (Minimal)
 Unless otherwise agreed in writing:
 (a) Vehicles: shared reasonable use; if conflict, the Parties agree a schedule; failing agreement, the Party who is the registered/insured primary operator has temporary priority use pending sale/buyout, subject to reasonable access for the other Party.
-(b) Non-Residence real estate: use by mutual agreement; failing agreement, proceed to sale/buyout.
+(b) Non-residence real estate: use by mutual agreement; failing agreement, proceed to sale/buyout.

 ## 6. Termination: Buyout First; Forced Sale Second (TIC Assets)
 Upon Termination Date for a Joint Asset titled as tenants in common: